cypher256/java-extension-pack/README.md

 <br>

 # Getting Started
 Just install this extension and your Java development environment is ready to go.
-You can also run it with `F5` or run `java`, `gradle` or `mvn` commands in the VSCode Terminal.
+You can also run it with `F5` or run `java`, `gradle` or `mvn` commands via the VSCode Terminal dropdown.
 Let's write the Java source code right away.

 ![Hello World](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/hello.jpg)
 * [Create Hello World and run/debug](https://code.visualstudio.com/docs/java/java-tutorial#_creating-a-source-code-file) (No build tools)